Best Places to Retire in Portugal

 Possibly the most popular town for holidaymakers in the Algarve.
 It is also the largest and most lively of the towns in the Algarve.
 If you are looking for more rustic, Albufeira is perhaps not the right place as what once was a small fishing village is now a bustling and lively beachside town.

-The Azores islands are really one of Portugal’s best kept secrets.
-Impressive mountain and rock formations as well as fertile land makes the islands a very beautiful and peaceful place to be.
 They are also famous for producing a strong-tasting cheese eaten all across Portugal, Queijo de São Jorge or Queijo de Ilha.
-The climate is warm and wet the year round, it might be described as tropical.
-Lush vegetation and deep blue Atlantic waters categorize the aesthetic of the marvel of nature that is the Azores islands.
+The climate is warm and wet year-round; it might be described as tropical.

 Ponta Delgada

-The capital of the Azores, and often the entry point of many visitors to the island, the city is the most populated part of the island.
-However, by no stretch is this a busy and loud city, it still has all the tranquility and peace you would expect from the Azores.
+The capital of the Azores and often the entry point of many visitors to the island, the city is the most populated part of the island.
+However, by no stretch is this a busy and loud city, but it still has all the tranquility and peace you would expect from the Azores.

 Madalena